lionelc/documentdb/docs/v1/rbac-public-design.md

 In a nutshell, the RBAC design includes 2 parts:

-- Role mapping: for MongoDB compatibility, corresponding roles are created and implemented in the backend which allows for previlege actions.
+- Role mapping: for compatibility, corresponding roles are created and implemented in the backend which allows for previlege actions.
 As a baseline, the specifications around role mapping takes up most of this document.

 - Integrating with policy engines: while role mapping essentially delegates the fundamental security to the database backend,